Introduction to ADU Zoning

 With almost half of the United States in a similar position, many states are looking to modify their zoning regulations to make density and new construction more desirable.
 California is in the middle of this crisis as the most populous city in the US, few Golden State’s cities are on track to meet the demand for housing of nearly 3.5 million housing units by 2025, falling short by half.

 In light of the housing market challenges, the State of California passed new laws to make it easier to build accessory dwelling units (ADUs) in garages and backyard.
-As long as you live in California in single or multifamily zoning, there is a good chance you can construct an accessory dwelling unit.
+As long as you live in California in a residential zoning area, there is a good chance you can construct an accessory dwelling unit.
 Find out by checking your eligibility to build an ADU here.

-Zoning regulations include home construction, as well as the environment, commerce, and transportation.
+Zoning regulations consider home construction specifications, environmental considerations, commerce, and transportation.
 Many cities have overlay zones which delineate anything and everything from flood hazards to earthquake risks.
 It’s these overlay zones that get tricky when constructing an ADU in your backyard.
 Ignore the local zoning code at your own risk.
 If your site plans don’t take into account the local regulations around fire, earthquakes, and flooding, you run the risk of not being permitted and potentially leaving your new ADU vulnerable to emergency events.

 The Road Ahead